 User intent is like the Spice Girl song Wannabe, “Tell me what you want, what you really really want.”
 When people begin their online search it might be very general at first, like “Karaoke systems”.
 But as they research it more and more, Google will begin to suggest ideas that may take them into related searches because they need it for their bar, and not home, so the next search for PA systems for Karaoke.

-Then several hours later, they have narrowed it down to Yamaha vs EV systems and finally they are price shopping for they Yamaha STAGEPAS 600I 680W Portable PA System without sales tax and with free delivery.
+Then several hours later, they narrowed it down to Yamaha vs EV systems and finally, they are price shopping for the Yamaha STAGEPAS 600I 680W Portable PA System without sales tax and with free delivery.
 Yamaha STAGEPAS 600I 680W Portable PA System is a very long keyword phrase that is worth so much because it will convert at a much higher rate than PA or Karaoke systems.

 Keyword Phrases in Action

 Now that we know customer searches are primarily based on problem-solving, the next part is identifying the customer’s problem or “pain point”.
 For example, finding a good Nitro Milk Stout nearby is not too difficult.
 But for researching logistical freight shipping companies, may be much more involved.

 The way people search depends on many factors including: